AhmadAlshobaki20/github-vesrion1/README.md

 2.comparepage: https://ahmadalshobaki20.github.io/github-vesrion1/html/compare.html

-Hello if you whould like to see the result of mainpage link you should put any username insde the search field and hit on the search icon inside the search field that will give you ability to see the result.
+Hello if you whould like to see the result of main page you should hit the main page link then put any username insde the search field and hit on the search icon inside the search field that will give you ability to see the result.
 ![Screenshot 2023-06-03 205318](https://github.com/AhmadAlshobaki20/github-vesrion1/assets/127348872/7e15e30c-2621-4fd1-9d90-d11ef98a871f)